Keimin Bunka Shidōsho: Founding

 On 1 April 1943, the Japanese administration established the Keimin Bunka Shidōsho in Djakarta.
 Through this cultural institution, Japan tried to spread awareness of the unity of Greater East Asia among the Indonesian people in order to support them in the war.
 Soon after Keimin Bunka Shidōsho was founded, many artists were attracted to work in it, with the aim of broadening the skills of Indonesian artists.

 The Japanese Authorities set up cinemas in West, Central and East Java for screening propaganda films or documentaries.

 The Japanese viewed film as an efficient and effective way to deliver propaganda messages.
 The Sendenbu successfully recruited a large number of Japanese and Indonesian artists to participate in these films.

 The Japanese administration invited various artists, painters and composers from Japan, such as Iida Nobuo (飯田信夫), Kōno Takashi (河野鷹思), Kurata Bunjin (倉田文人), Hinatsu Eitarō (日夏英太郎), Yokoyama Ryūichi (横山隆一), Saseo Ono (小野佐世男), Koiso Ryōhei (小磯良平), and Hajime Itō.
-Indonesian artists such as Kusbini, Sudjojono, Emiria Sunassa, Basuki Abdullah, Barli Sasmitanata, Agus Djajasuminta and Iton Lesmana were also associated with the organization.
+Indonesian artists such as Kusbini, S. Sudjojono, Emiria Sunassa, Basuki Abdullah, Barli Sasmitanata, Agus Djajasuminta and Iton Lesmana were also associated with the organization.

 The Indonesian painters who worked at Keimin Bunka Shidōsho were, for the first time, trained in a contemporary fine arts and were fully sponsored and supported by the state.
 Indonesian artist Barli Sasmitawinata recalled his experience:

 In the Dutch days, oil paint was very expensive for us as young artists to buy.
 But the Japanese occupation was not a bad time for us artists.
 The Japan Culture Center provided us with oil paint, canvases, brushes… everything for free.
 Every month a truck came to deliver painting material.
 Oil paint came not in tubes, but in bigger containers.
 When we ran out of painting material, all I had to do was to telephone or write to the headquarters in Jakarta.
 As for drawing paper, they supplied us with rolls of paper.